-A sweltering hot day and stress in abundance beg for something new… and exciting.
-A Mid-Summer’s Night Cynar and Vermouth Cocktail combines an old standby (red vermouth aka Italian vermouth) with a rather obscure but trendy Italian aperitif (Cynar, pronounced chee-nar) with fresh squeezed orange juice, mole bitters, and an orange twist.
-This mixologist definitely thinks “exciting” defines this relatively low alcohol cocktail!
+A sweltering hot day begs for something new… and exciting.
+A Red Vermouth and Cynar Cocktail combines an old standby (red vermouth aka Italian vermouth) with a rather obscure but trendy Italian aperitif (Cynar, pronounced chee-nar), fresh squeezed orange juice, mole bitters, and an orange twist.
+This mixologist definitely thinks “exciting” defines this low alcohol and low calorie cocktail, and it’s a perfect sipper on a midsummer’s night!

 Cranky.
 Stressed.
 Torn between 24/7 in the AC and sweating on the patio.
 These times inevitably result in harsh words, hurt feelings, and unfortunate exchanges between my love and me.